The 8 Major Types of Life Insurance Policies

 Since this type of policy forgoes the medical exam, it will be more expensive than other policies that require you to take one.
 If you are in a state of health that would increase your premiums after taking a medical exam, though, this could be a better option.
 The wait time will also be lessened due to the waive of the medical exam.

-Accidental death insurance is an policy that pays benefits to the beneficiary/beneficiaries if the insured’s cause of death was due to an accident.
+Accidental death insurance is type of life insurance that only pays benefits to the beneficiary/beneficiaries if the insured’s cause of death was due to an accident.
 This means that it will not cover things such as cancer, a heart attack, stroke, or any reckless activities (skydiving, bungee jumping, etc.).

 It is important to note that this is not actually life insurance.
 It can, however, be added as a rider to life insurance policies.
 We don’t recommend using this insurance as your only form of coverage, as it will not be as advantageous as purchasing an actual life insurance policy.